linnabrown/run_dbcan/docs/user_guide/run_from_raw_reads.rst

 dbCAN-sub result.
 The default heatmap is ranked by substrate abundances.
 To rank the heatmap according to abundance profile using the clustermap function of the seaborn package (https://github.com/mwaskom/seaborn), users can invoke the ``--cluster_map`` parameter.

 P15.
-Barplot for CAZyme family/subfamily/EC abundance across samples (Fig. B,C) (TIMING 1min)
+Barplot for CAZyme family/subfamily/EC abundance across samples (Fig. 6B,C) (TIMING 1min)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 .. code-block:: shell